akkebil/WhatsApp-Contact-Fetcher/README.md

 Save time and simplify the management of your WhatsApp contacts by using WhatsApp Contact Fetcher and get a structured list of contacts in an instant.

+## The "Why?"

+This project came about as a result of a need to quickly extract phone numbers from a WhatsApp chat group.
+After searching for existing solutions without success, I decided to create my own script to solve the problem.

+It is important to note that it is free to use, and you can build on the code to adapt it to your own needs.

+Was all this necessary?
+Maybe not... but now it's done :)

 ## Usage

 1. Open WhatsApp in your browser.